Kaltsoon/nosql/material/3-mongo-operations.md

 4. Add a genre "Adventure" for the book "The Hobbit".
 Hint: [$push](https://www.mongodb.com/docs/manual/reference/operator/update/push/#mongodb-update-up.-push) operator
 5. Remove the genre "Classic" from the book "War and Peace".
 Hint: [$pull](https://www.mongodb.com/docs/manual/reference/operator/update/pull/) operator

+> [!IMPORTANT]
+> Save the mentioned queries to a file for a later submission.

 ### Deleting documents

 Read the [Delete Documents](https://www.mongodb.com/docs/manual/tutorial/remove-documents/) guide.
 Then, implement and execute the following queries in MongoDB Shell:

 1. Delete the book "Pride and Prejudice"
 2. Delete all the books which have 0 copies

+> [!IMPORTANT]
+> Save the mentioned queries to a file for a later submission.

 ## Embedding data or using references